lomaverde/CodeVerde/README.md

 #### 3.3.
 Tracking Events

 All analytics events are associated with a custom event type and optionally some additional properties.
 When an event's log method is called, its timestamp and duration are recorded, creating a snapshot for further background processing.
 The framework will periodically send events to the server when the device is connected to the network.
-Any unprocessed events are saved in NSUserDefaults to preserve data in case the application restarts.
+Any unprocessed events are saved in NSUserDefaults to preserve data in case the app restarts.

 The framework supports the following two types of events: